Dhess1978/maya-prime-sieve/README.md

 MAYA Prime Sieve is a lightweight pre-filter designed to reduce the number of candidates passed to computationally expensive primality tests such as Miller–Rabin.

-The method is based on a positional decomposition derived from the Mayan number system.
+The method is based on a positional decomposition inspired by the Mayan number system.

 ---